 Professional Poker Player

-Whilst becoming a professional poker playing may be a dream for many, there are some very serious considerations before taking the plunge.
-My goal with this article is not to encourage or dissuade anyone from one becoming a professional poker player or not.
+Whilst becoming a professional poker playing may be a dream for many, there are some serious considerations before taking the plunge.
+My goal with this article is not to encourage or dissuade anyone from becoming a professional poker player.
 This article is only designed to give you pause for thought and ensure you are taking all aspects into consideration before making such a grand decision.

 How Much Do You Expect To Earn?